 Zero Motion Command¶

 The Zero Motion Command is user initiated and informs the EKF that the system is stationary on the ground.
 It is used to aid in IMU bias estimation which can reduce drift in the INS attitude.
 It works as a virtual velocity and angular rate sensor to provide velocity and angular rate observations when the INS is stationary (zero velocity and zero angular rate).
-The Zero Motion Command is beneficial if there is no GPS or there are GPS issues or if faster IMU bias convergance is desired.
+This is done for a period of two seconds after the Zero Motion Command is received.
+The Zero Motion Command is beneficial for the following reasons:

 To use the Zero Motion Command: